ankit7/ankit7.github.io/_posts/2013-08-25-affiliate-referral-marketing-for-retailers.md

 You might be wondering if your business needs such campaigns.
 You’re already spending a good amount of money into different channels.
 You're doing SEO, PPC, Re-marketing and Social marketing etc. Why invest time and resources in another marketing channel?

 The answer is Yes.
 You do need a/r marketing campaign.
-If managed correctly, these campaigns cane become an important asset.
+If managed correctly, these campaigns might become an important asset.

 **Some facts:**